 Hope you try these out and enjoy them!
 Let me know if you do!
 I love seeing your creations on Instagram!
 Tag me at @SouffleBombay!

 Since I am not a registered dietitian or nutritionist, so for nutritional calculations, I use a WordPress plug in.
 The numbers in this recipe are for the blueberry compote topping only.

 - 2 pounds blueberries

 - ½ cup sugar

-- A couple dashes cinnamon (and if you have it a pinch of cardamom)
+- A couple dashes cinnamon (optional) and if you have it a pinch of cardamom

 - Lemon zest for garnish

-- In a medium saucepan, combine blueberries, water, lemon juice, sugar and spices.
+- In a medium saucepan, combine blueberries, water, lemon juice, sugar and spices (if using).

-- Heat over medium heat until berries begin to burst and juice starts to thicken about 10 minutes.
-Allow the berries to cool (unless you wish to serve them warm... not hot.)
+- Heat over medium heat until berries begin to burst and juice starts to thicken about 5 minutes.

-- When ready to serve your cheesecake, spoon the berries over-top (make a bit of a mound.)
-Garnish with lemon zest and enjoy!!
+- When ready to serve your cheesecake, spoon the compote over-top (make a bit of a mound.)
+Garnish with lemon zest and or lemon triangles or halves and enjoy!!